NYC-CDRN (Phase 2) Research Summary

 Investigator: Rainu Kaushal, MD, Weill Cornell Medicine

-The New York City Clinical Data Research Network (NYC-CDRN) was founded with support from PCORI to join its PCORnet program.
+The INSIGHT Clinical Research Network was founded with support from PCORI to join its PCORnet program.
 Our mission is to create an accessible, sustainable, scalable clinical data network to facilitate patient-centered research, learning healthcare systems and the national research network PCORnet.
 We have focused our efforts on the following:

 - Creating thoughtful privacy policies that protect the identities of individual patients, clinicians, and health systems